gfk-ba/meteor-notifications/readme.md

 Notifications()
 ---------------
-Creates an instance of Notifications
+The singleton instance of Notifications

 addNotification(title, message, \[options={}\])